‘Days Of Our Lives’ Spoilers: Chad Makes A Shocking Move, Paul Wants To Read Will’s Journal

 Days of our Lives spoilers reveal that there will be a lot of uncertainty among many Salem citizens this week.

 According to a recent report by She Knows Soaps, Days of our Lives fans will watch as Chad DiMera (Billy Flynn) makes a shocking decision that could alter the course of his relationship with Abigail Deveraux (Marci Miller) forever.
-Chad is in love Abby and believes that she is still suffering from mental illness.
-So, he’s taken drastic measures to ensure that she not only stays away from his brother, Stefan DiMera (Tyler Christopher), but that she also gets the help he believes that she needs.
+Chad is in love with Abby and believes that she is still suffering from mental illness.
+So, he’s taken drastic measures to ensure that she not only stays away from his brother Stefan DiMera (Tyler Christopher) but that she also gets the help he believes that she needs.

 After kidnapping Abigail and taking her to a remote cabin, she goes into labor with what everyone believes to be Stefan’s baby.
-Chad will be forced to deliver the baby girl, and afterwards he’ll decide to betray Abby’s trust.
-He’ll give Stefan a call and tell him the situation about the baby, and that two brothers will strike a deal.
-If Stefan signs off an having Abigail committed against her will, he’ll hand over the baby to him while she’s away.
+Chad will be forced to deliver the baby girl, and afterward, he’ll decide to betray Abby’s trust.
+He’ll give Stefan a call and tell him the situation about the baby, and the two brothers will strike a deal.
+If Stefan signs off on having Abigail committed against her will, he’ll hand over the baby to him while she’s away.

 In the latest #DAYS, Chad helps Abigail as she goes into labor.https://t.co/ZsCmioRrzb pic.twitter.com/VkDBd12dBS